Ralpina/Ne-plant-genomic-datasets/README.md

 done
 ```

-We also need to subsample SNPs because they are too many for GONE.
+We also need to subsample SNPs, as the total number of SNPs exceeds GONE limits.
 To get a list of SNPs to sample randomly, we can do the following (similarly to what we've done above):
 ```sh
 module load vcftools/0.1.16
 vcftools --gzvcf ./data/armeniaca.SNPs.vcf.gz --keep ./indlist/yellow99 --plink --out ./data/yellow99.SNPs
 ```
 (it doesn't actually matter which individuals we include, because we only need the list of SNPs and that won't change among individual subsets).
-From the map file generated above from vcftools, we extract the list of SNPs from which we sample 3.5 million SNPs:
+From the map file generated above from vcftools, we extract the list of SNPs and we sample 3.5 million SNPs from it:
 ```sh
 cut -f 2 ./data/yellow99.SNPs.map > ./snpslist/yellow99.SNPs
 shuf -n 3500000 ./snpslist/yellow99.SNPs | sort  > ./snpslist/yellow3.5subset.snps